slevomat/coding-standard/README.md

 * `enableAfterHeredoc`: enables/disables trailing commas after HEREDOC/NOWDOC, default based on PHP version.

+#### SlevomatCodingStandard.Classes.ConstantSpacing 🔧

+Checks that there is a certain number of blank lines between constants.

+Sniff provides the following settings:

+* `$minLinesCountBeforeWithComment`: minimum number of lines before constant with a doc comment
+* `$maxLinesCountBeforeWithComment`: maximum number of lines before constant with a doc comment
+* `$minLinesCountBeforeWithoutComment`: minimum number of lines before constant without a doc comment
+* `$maxLinesCountBeforeWithoutComment`: maximum number of lines before constant without a doc comment

 #### SlevomatCodingStandard.Classes.ModernClassNameReference 🔧

 Reports use of `__CLASS__`, `get_parent_class()`, `get_called_class()`, `get_class()` and `get_class($this)`.